Global Site

 Supply Chain Management Framework

-To help ensure compliance with purchasing-related laws and regulations, NEC has appointed compliance promoters who specialize in purchasing-related laws and regulations at NEC Corporation and its major consolidated subsidiaries in Japan.
-These compliance promoters rigorously enforce legal compliance within their divisions and their companies.
-Compliance promoter conferences are held twice a year, during which compliance promoters share information needed for promoting compliance, such as responses to changes in the sustainable procurement landscape, training programs for procurement personnel, and online training materials.
+At NEC and its major consolidated subsidiaries in Japan, individuals appointed as compliance promoters for purchasing-related laws and regulations ensure strict compliance within their respective companies and divisions.
+In addition, compliance promoter conferences are held twice a year, during which compliance promoters share responses to changes in the sustainable procurement landscape, training programs for procurement personnel, and web-based training materials.

-Regarding affiliated companies outside Japan, NEC works with procurement managers at regional headquarters in North America, Latin America, Europe, China, and ASEAN and major local subsidiaries directly controlled by NEC Corporation to conduct quarterly operational reviews in line with their annual activity policies and plans, and to promote sustainable procurement in accordance with the culture and business practices of each country, as well as with the basic policies and guidelines mandated by NEC Corporation.
+For affiliated companies abroad, NEC works with procurement managers at regional headquarters in North America, Latin America, Europe, and ASEAN and major local subsidiaries directly controlled by NEC Corporation to conduct periodic operational reviews in line with their annual activity policies and plans, and to promote sustainable procurement in accordance with the culture and business practices of each country, as well as with the basic policies and guidelines mandated by NEC Corporation.

 In addition, NEC endeavors to enhance governance both in and outside Japan based on reports at these meetings.